paolodeangelis/Enhancing_ReaxFF_DFT_database/README.md

 ├── requirements.txt
 ├── assets
 ├── data
+│   ├── LiF.db
+│   ├── LiF.json
-│   └── LiF.db
+│   └── LiF.yaml
 ├── notebooks
 └── tools
     └── plasm_experimental
 ```

 - `LICENSE`: This file contains the license information for the repository (CC BY 4.0).
-It specifies the terms and conditions under which the contents of the repository are distributed and used.
+It specifies the terms and conditions under which the repository's contents are distributed and used.
 - `README.md`: This file.
 - `requirements.txt`: This file lists the required Python packages and their versions. (see [installation section](#installation))
 - `assets`: This folder contains any additional assets, such as images or documentation, related to the repository.
 - `data`:
   - `LiF.db`: file is an SQLite database file.
-It contains the retraining data for the ReaxFF force field specifically for the inorganic compound LiF.
+It includes the retraining data for the ReaxFF force field, specifically for the inorganic compound LiF.
 - `notebooks`: This folder is dedicated to Jupyter notebooks that demonstrate the usage and analysis of the database.
 It can be used as a starting point for exploring and manipulating the data.
 - `tools`:
-  - `plasm_experimental`: This subfolder houses experimental tools or scripts that can be used for experimental data analysis or simulations.
+  - `plasm_experimental`: This subfolder houses tools and scripts that can be used for experiments, analyses, or re-run simulations of the database.
 It may contain scripts specific to the LiF database or ReaxFF simulations.

 ## Interacting with the Database

-There are three ways to interact with the database: using the ASE db terminal command, the web interface, and the ASE Python interface.
+There are three ways to interact with the database: using the ASE db command-line, the web interface, and the ASE Python interface.

-### ASE db Terminal Command
+### ASE db Command-line

 To interact with the database using the ASE db terminal command, follow these steps: